zhuangchong/fluss/website/docs/quickstart/flink.md

 |        1 | Al K. Seltzer | 817-617-7960 |          1 |  533.41 | AUTOMOBILE |
 +----------+---------------+--------------+------------+---------+------------+
 ```

-The result should be returned quickly since Fluss supports fast lookup by primary key for primary key table.
+**Note:** Overall the query results are returned really fast, as Fluss enables efficient primary key lookups for tables with defined primary keys.

 ## Update/Delete rows on Fluss Tables

-You can use `UPDATE` and `DELETE` statement to update/delete rows on Fluss tables.
+You can use `UPDATE` and `DELETE` statements to update/delete rows on Fluss tables.
 ### Update
 ```sql title="Flink SQL Client"
 -- update by primary key
 UPDATE fluss_customer SET `name` = 'fluss_updated' WHERE `cust_key` = 1;
 ```
-Then you can lookup the row:
+Then you can `lookup` the specific row:
 ```sql title="Flink SQL Client"
 SELECT * FROM fluss_customer WHERE `cust_key` = 1;
 ```
-The result looks like:
+**Sample Output**
 ```shell
 +----------+---------------+--------------+------------+---------+------------+
 | cust_key |          name |        phone | nation_key | acctbal | mktsegment |